 Post("/files", filesHandler.Upload)

-This code looks reasonable, but it doesn’t work as expected.
+This uses chi to define the routes and looks reasonable, but it doesn’t work as expected.
 The inner 10-minute timeout middleware can’t extend the 30-second timeout set by the outer middleware.

 What actually happens behind the scenes is that the first middleware creates a context with a 30-second timeout.
 Then the second middleware attempts to create a new context with a 10-minute timeout, but since this new context is a child of the original one, it just inherits the parent’s deadline.
 In Go’s context implementation, a child cannot extend its parent’s deadline – it can only make it shorter.

-As a result, any file upload will still be cut off after 30 seconds, leaving users confused and frustrated when their uploads suddenly fail.
+As a result, any file upload will still be cut off after 30 seconds, leaving both users and developers frustrated when an upload suddenly fails.

-The first solution that comes to mind is to use route groups:
+The first thing that comes to mind is to use route groups:

 // Short-timeout routes